 Besides being the clubbing capital of the world, Ibiza also has an amazing natural beauty, a superb climate and a World Heritage site.
 Whether you want to lose yourself to the music of the world’s best DJs in Ibiza’s unmatched party scene or if you want to enjoy the astounding clear sea, warm sun, attractive coves and eventful beaches – or a bit of everything – you have certainly come to the right place.
 Part of the Balearic Islands, Ibiza is a jewel in the Mediterranean Sea.
 You can explore the blissfulness of the island by day, party by night – all night – and then relax on one of the many divine beaches.
 Alternatively, you can party twenty-four-seven.

-Surrounded by vineyards and with over 30 bodegas (wine cellars) devoted to the making of sherry and brandy, you’d be forgiven for thinking that’s all Jerez is about.
-But this aristocratic city with an ancient heart, unusual museums, an atmospheric gypsy quarter and some outstanding architecture, is also the cradle of flamenco, the home of the magnificent ‘dancing’ Andalucian horses, the capital of motorcycle racing and famed for its bullfights.
+Surrounded by vineyards and with over 30 bodegas (wine cellars) devoted to the art of making sherry and brandy, you’d be forgiven for thinking that’s all Jerez is about.
+This aristocratic city with an ancient heart, unusual museums, an atmospheric gypsy quarter and some outstanding architecture, is also the cradle of flamenco, the home of the magnificent ‘dancing’ Andalucian horses and the capital of motorcycle racing.

 Sun, warmth and relaxation are just the start.
 More than 300 volcanic peaks create a fascinating lunar landscape on the “Island of Fire”, the landscape of which is tinged with pink, purple and ochre.
 Subterranean caves, tunnels and lakes entice the calmest visitors to seek adventure.
 For surfers, moreover, Lanzarote is the Canary Island with the most perfect waves.
 It is often rumoured that the island was once part of the lost city of Atlantis... come see for yourself!